black-zone-1000/samba/Readme.md

 This is a modified distribution:
 1. Support ARM
-2. Automatically enabled the force user=root and force group=root
+2. Supports force user and force group by parameters

 ## Thanks to